 An added bonus to using an outside source to view your platform information, you avoid becoming distracted by the social noise.
 You aren’t exposed to anything that doesn’t include specific interaction with your brand.
 It acts as the safety net to keep you from falling into the rabbit hole, like how Alice did, so many years before.

 The average reach without scheduling was 23.6% while average reach with scheduling was 33.8%. - Jon Loomer

 Some days we feel more creative than others.
 If you are on a role, then keep producing content!
 Save an article for a rainy day.
 Most publishing tools allow to schedule out your posts, so take well advantage of the capability.
 Especially for the days that you’re not feeling as creative as your scheduled time requests of you.

-17. Standardize your social media analytics across all platforms
+17. Social media calendars Standardize your social media analytics across all platforms

 Because each platform is drastically different, it can be hard to compare the engagement of each audience.
 It is considered beneficial to have all of your metrics in one tool, because then you can compare each campaign with relative ease.
 You are able to very quickly see the trends that develop within your brand.